-A report or a statement containing the advice or recommendations of a body or entity established within the Trinidad and Tobago Defence Force.
+A report or a statement containing the advice or recommendations of a body or entity established within the ODPM.

-A report or a statement containing the advice or recommendations, of a body or entity established outside of the Trinidad and Tobago Defence Force by or under written law; or by a Minister of Government or other public authority for the purpose of submitting a report or reports, providing advice or making recommendations to the public.
+A report or a statement containing the advice or recommendations, (1) of a body or entity established outside the ODPM by or under written law, (2) or by a Minister of Government or other public authority for the purpose of submitting a report or reports, providing advice or making recommendations to the public

-A report, or a statement containing the advice or recommendations, of an inter-departmental Committee whose membership includes an officer of the Trinidad and Tobago Defence Force.
+A report, or a statement containing the advice or recommendations, of an inter-departmental committee whose membership includes an officer of the ODPM.

-A report, or a statement containing the advice or recommendations, of a committee established within the Trinidad and Tobago Defence Force to submit a report, provide advice or make recommendations to the responsible Minister or to another officer of the Trinidad and Tobago Defence Force who is not a member of the committee.
+A report, or a statement containing the advice or recommendations, of a committee established within the ODPM to submit a report, provide advice or make recommendations to the responsible Minister or to another officer of the ODPM who is not a member of the committee.

-A report, (including a report concerning the results of studies, surveys or tests) prepared for the Trinidad and Tobago Defence Force by a scientific or technical expert, whether within the Trinidad and Tobago Defence Force or not, including a report expressing the opinion of such an expert on scientific or technical matters.
+A report, (including a report concerning the results of studies, surveys or tests) prepared for the ODPM by a scientific or technical expert, whether within the ODPM or not, including a report expressing the opinion of such an expert on scientific or technical matters.